hibernate/query-validator/README.md

 The Eclipse compiler is not yet supported, but work will start on this soon.

+## Compatibility

+The query validator was developed and tested with:

+- JDK 1.8.0_92
+- Hibernate 5.4.2.Final

+Other versions of `javac` and Hibernate may or may not work.

 ## Caveats

 Please be aware of the following issues.